monix/monix.io/_tut/docs/3x/reactive/observable.md

 ## Execution

 When you create `Observable` nothing actually happens until you call `subscribe`.
-It means that `Observable` preserves referential transparency.
+It means that (by default) `Observable` preserves referential transparency.

 `Subscribe` is considered low-level operator and it is advised not to use it unless you know exactly what you are doing.
 You can think about it as `unsafePerformIO`.